-Eating and Drinking Components Tips to gather the correct information Use open-ended questions and inquiry statements.
+Eating and Drinking Components Tips to gather the correct information How does the customer eat and drink?
+Use open-ended questions and inquiry statements.
 Ask what happens during the eating and drinking process.
 Here are some suggestions: What is the customer's method of eating?
 For example, is it by mouth, feeding tube, or another method?
 What is the customer's method of drinking?
 How is food set-up for the customer?
 For example, does the customer need help cutting food or opening containers?
 Describe the customer's eating routine from the time the food is plated until the completion of the meal.
 Who is involved?
 Ask the caregiver and customer: Who provides assistance; What assistance does each person provide; and How does the customer participate?